 The economy is poised for a rebound, with job growth in health care, science R&D, and information technology leading the way.
 With the right career training, you can tap into some of the fastest-growing occupations in the U.S. These fifteen associate, bachelor's degrees, and master's degrees can set you up for opportunity in the decade ahead.

 - Master of Business Administration (MBA).
 The MBA is the gold standard for business administration and management education.
 Advance into a leadership role with this master's degree, which covers accounting, finance, management, marketing, and other business fundamentals.

 - Bachelor of Science in Environmental Engineering.
 Environmental engineering ingenuity holds promise for solving the pressing environmental problems of the 21st century.
 Use your bachelor's degree to reverse the effects of global warming and pollution, or develop alternative energy sources.

 - Bachelor of Science in Nursing (BSN).
 An aging population and new medical treatments are driving demand for nurses.
-Help patients on the frontlines of medical care with a bachelor's degree in nursing.
+Learn how to help patients on the frontlines of medical care by earning a bachelor's degree in nursing.

 - Bachelor of Science in Management Information Systems (MIS).
 Information technology systems are the backbone of our economy.
 Businesses, public agencies, and other organizations rely on trained MIS graduates to maintain a secure and reliable information network.

 - Associate's Degree in Medical Assisting.
 Medical assistants are usually among the fastest-growing occupational groups.
 A two-year associate degree program can prepare you to keep a doctor's office or medical clinic running smoothly.

 - Bachelor of Science in Accounting.
 The 2008 financial crisis sowed new career opportunity for forensic accountants and other financial professionals charged with enforcing federal regulations and reporting requirements.
 Tap into this career trend with a B.S. in accounting.